 The big white floor fan is just behind me.
 The sweat is drying, gritty and tight.
 My hair is damp and there’s a blister on my finger from scrubbing the lawn furniture – trying to keep the mildew at bay.

 I succumbed and turned the dryer on for want of sweet towels.
 With the beer, the fan and 78 degrees past midnight, I think I can bear the heat of the dryer.
-The laundry room door is closed muffling the tumble of the dryer, muting it in the whirr of the fan.

 I can smell the bleach I used in the house to battle the debris of a dirt road, the mold of a wet summer, and the joy of three small dogs.